Alzheimer's and memories: Use mementos as cues

 Life is like a tapestry, woven from memories of people and events.
 Your unique tapestry reminds you of who you are, where you've been and what you've done.

 Early in the disease, individuals with Alzheimer's disease have difficulty making new memories, but memories from early in life are often relatively preserved.
 Sadly, Alzheimer's disease gradually takes these memories.
-If you're caring for a loved one who has Alzheimer's, you can help him or her cope with the onset of memory loss by creating a tangible bank of memories.
+If you're caring for a loved one who has Alzheimer's, you can help him or her manage the onset of memory loss by creating a tangible bank of memories.
 A memory box or bank might also help reduce feelings of depression, which can occur with dementia.

 Memories can be preserved in many ways.
 You can:

-- Display or keep an electronic folder with photos from your loved one's life, including photos of family members
+- Keep an electronic or online folder with photos and mementos from your loved one's life, including photos of family members

 - Write down descriptions of important events in your loved one's life

 - Create a scrapbook or special box with photos, newspaper clippings, letters, postcards, greeting cards, sketches, poetry and musical verses

 - Make a video or audio recording of personal stories